 We can make the clothing connection with the English hyperbolic idiom "giving someone the shirt off one's back," referring to generosity.
 The noun dosso is no longer used to mean "back," exactly, but it means "bump," such as a bump in the road or a speed bump.

-In a previous lesson we talked about the adverb addosso or di dosso (which bring images of someone on your back).
+In a previous lesson we talked about the adverb addosso or di dosso (which brings images of someone on your back).
 So even though we don't use dosso to mean "back" anymore, it has been incorporated into other words and phrases that have become crystalised as standard.

 In this lesson, we will look at the verb indossare and other verbs that have to do with putting clothes on.
 We talked about taking clothes off in this lesson!